How to Prepare for the SAT

 Barron’s SAT Study Guide has ample sample questions and bonus online SAT prep exams.
 The book includes seven practice exams, and the content review can help prepare any student for the SAT.

 Ask anyone who took the SAT; Barron’s prep books are excellent since they help identify your weaknesses so you can work to improve them.
-It is a comprehensive guide covering all the SAT, from its topics to its format.
+It is a comprehensive guide covering all of the SAT, from its topics to its format.

 Written by Mike Barrett, an SAT prep tutor who has students all over the world, the “SAT Prep Black Book” offers easy walkthroughs of questions from the College Board’s certified practice tests.
 This book offers detailed and systematic instructions using these questions, covering each type of SAT question and innovative techniques to approach them.